310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
 …Yeah.
-That’s the kind of kid he is—He’s the strongest one out of all of us.
+That’s the kind of kid he is — He’s the strongest one out of all of us.

 He’s our role model and our guide.
 He’s much more suited for that job than Kanata and I.
 {% endbubble %}